Eksistenze/unraidtemplates/redbot/README.md

 Welcome to the support page of the Red-DiscordBot V3 Community Applications template.
-This Support Thread explains how to set up your Red-DiscordBot in Unraid.

-About Red-DiscordBot:

 This template simplifies installing Red-DiscordBot V3 in docker, on your Unraid server.
 I am not afiliated with the project, I am simply making the author's terrific work easily accessible in Community Apps.

 This template installs the newest Red-DiscordBot in a convenient multi-arch container.